 For example, a record that referred to “Mr. Smith in New York” would be unlikely to contain enough information to give away the subject’s identity.
 If the patient had a less common name and lived in a small city, however, it would probably count as PII, since it would be easy to deduce who the subject was.

-Although it doesn’t explicitly address personally identifiable information, HIPAA regulates situations like this under the term Protected Health Information.
+Although it doesn’t explicitly address personally identifiable information, HIPAA security rule regulates situations like this under the term Protected Health Information.
 PHI includes anything used in a medical context that can identify patients, such as:

 PHI is subject to strict confidentiality and disclosure requirements that don’t apply to most other industries in the United States.
 In other words, protecting PHI is always legally required, but protecting PII is only mandated in some cases.